All Episodes

 We're building the wall right now, a lot of it.

-People don't know that, and nobody reports it, but that's okay.
+People don't know that, and nobody reports it, but that's okay, because it's not very exciting when you say it's built.

-Uh it's going up fairly rapidly.
+It's going up fairly rapidly.

-We're renovating tremendous amounts of walls, which is good stuff that's in very bad shape with massive holes in it and and fencing coming down.
+We're renovating tremendous amounts of walls, which is good stuff that's in very bad shape with massive holes in it and fencing coming down.

 It's being beautifully renovated.